tytydraco/yessleep/out/The_Valley_pt_1.md

 “Don’t you think that should be a group decision?”
 Cooper rolled his eyes at this.

-“Jim, the guy’s kid cousin is fucking missing, we’re gonna need all the daylight we can get, and we have to stay moving–” I interjected before a conflict could arise.
+“Jim, the guy’s kid cousin is missing, we’re gonna need all the daylight we can get, and we have to stay moving–” I interjected before a conflict could arise.

 “Jim’s right, Coop.
 You all are the one’s doing me a favor.
 Group decision.”
 Jim smiled at that.
 He spoke next.

 “While we’re blowing the boats up, I can make us some pre heat meals.”
 Ethan hit his brother on the arm.

-“We ate bagels in the fucking plane!
+“We ate croissants in the plane!
 How are you as skinny as you are when you eat more than all of us combined!”

 “Alright alright!
 I can wait to eat, let’s hit the river.”
 I laughed as the brothers squabble came to an end.